-You can choose your ideal egg donor from our UK donor egg bank, with no waiting list.
+You can choose your ideal egg donor from our UK donor egg bank.
 The donor eggs are then fertilised with your sperm.

 The best embryo is transferred to your surrogate, who carries the baby and gives birth for you.
 Your surrogate is not biologically related to your baby.

 If your surrogate is happy to use her own eggs to help you have a baby, you will have what is known as Straight Surrogacy treatment.

 Your surrogate will undergo IUI or IVF with us and her eggs will be fertilised with your sperm.